 As a result, the surveys are broken down into three main categories:

-- foreign direct investment;
+- direct investment;

 - other investment (including derivatives); and

-- portfolio investment and securities.
+- Portfolio investment: investment in shares and securities.

 (f) Trade credits: a monthly survey is addressed to a sample of enterprises reporting transactions in goods.